1. Disciplinary Procedure – responsibilities of the Committee

 However, if the initial process is not effective in reaching a solution or if it is felt that the alleged breach is serious enough to require formal disciplinary action, the Chair will appoint two investigating trustees (who are not involved or connected to any party in the alleged breach) to investigate it.

-The Chair will appoint a Hearing Committee of a minimum 3 Committee Members (where possible) to hear the alleged breach.
+The Chair will appoint a sub-Committee of a minimum 3 Committee Members (where possible) to hear the alleged breach.

 The result of these investigations must not be disclosed to any other Trustees, at this stage, in order to not bias any appeal.
 The timetable for the date of the meeting to hear the breach of code of conduct will be short, preferably within 14 days from the date that the Chair is first advised.